 Send an email to email@example.com with the subject “application for an internship”.
 Make sure to attach the cover letter and CV together in a single PDF file.
 Applications shall not be directed to or addressed to any particular person at hbs, unless otherwise specified in separate calls for applications.

-Kindly note that all internship spots until autumn 2021 are filled.
-As soon as we have internship spots open for application again, we will announce them on our page — approximately; this will be in June 2021.
+Kindly note that all internship spots have been filled till the end of 2021.
+As soon as we have internship spots open for application again, we will announce them on our page.